 Previous collections are: To Know Bedrock (Pindrop Press, 2011), The Art Of Egg (Two Ravens Press, 2015; Pindrop Press, 2019) and a pamphlet, Rib (Wayleave Press, 2021).
 Individual poems have appeared in 14, Acumen, Aesthetica Creative Works Annuals, Agenda, Ambit, Caduceus, Coast to Coast to Coast, Dark Mountain, Dreich, Earthlines, Envoi, Eye Flash, Fenland Poetry Journal, Finished Creatures, Gutter, Here Comes Everyone, Interpret, Iota, Magma, Mslexia, Northwords Now, Orbis, Poetry Ireland Review, Poetry News, Poetry Salzburg Review, Poetry Scotland, Poetry Wales, Popshot, Prole, Stand, Strix, The Bastille, The French Literary Review, The Frogmore Papers, The Interpreter's House, The London Magazine, The Moth, The New Quarterly (Canada), The New Writer, The North, The Poets’ Republic, The Pomegranate, The Rialto, The Spectator, The Storms, Vallum (Canada) and Under the Radar.
 Also Morphrog, The Friday Poem, Creatives (Scottish Mountaineering Press), Green Ink Poetry, MODRON (all online), and several print anthologies including After Sylvia (Nine Arches Press), Emma Press anthologies of Age, Animals, Travel, and Future; Glimmer, Storm at Galesburg, The Visitors, Feeding the Cat, A Roof of Red Tiles (all Cinnamon Press), Pale Fire – New Writings on the Moon (The Frogmore Press), All the Way Home (Leaf Books), Up to Our Necks in It (Black Tulip Books), Book of Sand, A Complicated Way of Being Ignored (Grist), Entanglements (Two Ravens Press), Alice: Ekphrasis at the British Library (Joy Lane Publishing), the Mslexia Writer's Diary 2016, My Time (Voluntary Arts Scotland), Poems in the Waiting Room, Living with Other People (Corrupted Poetry) and What Winter Wants (Rymour Books).
-Forthcoming work (as of November 2024) will appear in SNACK, The Spectator and Stand.
+Forthcoming work (as of December 2024) will appear in The Spectator, Stand and The French Literary Review.

 The Last Woman Born on the Island is an exploration of the past and the present, and a celebration of the landscapes, both physical and emotional, that make up our lives.
 The title poem is set on an unnamed Hebridean island which could be St Kilda, could be fictitious, or could be a symbol for what we have lost and yearn to rediscover.
 Much of the collection is set in my homeland of Scotland.
 Some poems contemplate the history and traditions of the Highlands and Islands – from the HMS Iolaire disaster off Lewis in 1919, to the knitting of Eriskay ganseys, the legend of The White Cow at Callanish stone circle, and the work of herring girls at the start of the 20th century.
 Others consider Scottish dialect, and the country’s wildest and most beautiful landscapes.
 Is there is a difference between something lost, and something merely forgotten?
 Who is the last woman and where is the island?
 Available from Vagabond Voices.